PBDexter17/COMP6237-Data-mining/Linear Regression.md

 - F-statistic.
 Finish with an F-test on the model as a whole with degrees of freedom 1 and 98 - tests the significance of the model.
 *F-statistic is a good indicator of whether there is a relationship between our predictor and the response variables.*
 ### Maximum Likelihood Estimation
+- Suppose we have a set of n data points X1,...,Xn which are from some probability distribution function f(x;p) which has some hidden parameters, p.
+We want to guess it.